 Vapor barriers, in comparison, don’t provide you with as much insulation as traditional insulation does.
 However, waterproof insulation does tend to fail faster than a vapor barrier does.
 If left unchecked, your insulation may rapidly become a home for the mold and mildew particles you were trying to keep out of your home.

-If you’re not sure which waterproofing measures may suit your best, talk to one of the professionals working in the Charlotte, NC, area.
+If you’re not sure which waterproofing measures may suit your best, talk to one of the professionals working in the Charleston, Columbia or Greenville area.
 A professional can walk you through the benefits of vapor barriers as well as the installation process.
 These professionals will also be able to conduct your yearly home inspection and help you stay on top of any damage that may arise.

 View more Basement Waterproofing Solutions